Find Affordable College Courses

 Master’s Degrees in Family, Consumer & Human Sciences

-There are 197 colleges and univerities across the nation that offer a master's degree in family, consumer and human sciences.
-This degree is more popular with female students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 5.9% of family, consumer and human sciences graduates were international students.
+There are 197 schools in the United States where you can get your master's degree in family, consumer & human sciences.
+This degree is more popular with female students, and about 32% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 4.0% of family, consumer & human sciences graduates were international students.

 Education Levels of Family, Consumer & Human Sciences Majors

-In 2020-2021, 3,139 earned their master's degree in family, consumer and human sciences.
+During the most recent year for which data is available, 3,059 people earned their master's degree in family, consumer & human sciences.
 This makes it the 25th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in family, consumer and human sciences at each degree level.
+The following table shows the number of diplomas awarded in family, consumer & human sciences at each degree level.

 Education Level Number of Grads